onnx/models/vision/classification/caffenet/README.md

 >
 > **Note**
 >
+> Different preprocess methods will lead to different accuracies, the accuracy in table depends on this specific [preprocess method](https://github.com/intel/neural-compressor/blob/master/examples/onnxrt/onnx_model_zoo/caffenet/main.py).
+>
 > The performance depends on the test hardware.
->
-> Different preprocess methods will lead to different accuracies, the accuracy in table depends on this specific [preprocess method](https://github.com/intel/neural-compressor/blob/master/examples/onnxrt/onnx_model_zoo/caffenet/main.py)
->
-> Performance data here is collected with Intel® Xeon® Platinum 8280 Processor, 1s 4c per instance, CentOS Linux 8.3, data batch size is 1.
+Performance data here is collected with Intel® Xeon® Platinum 8280 Processor, 1s 4c per instance, CentOS Linux 8.3, data batch size is 1.

 ## Description
 CaffeNet a variant of AlexNet.